bbossola/sysdist/README.md

 # sysdist
 The sample project containing the code for my NodeJS talk about distributed systems.
+**Please note that this code is no more that a spike I wrote in around 4 days: be gentle with that, and do not run it in production!**
+I will refactor it, tough, for the next speech :)

 # what does it do?
 What you have here is a process capable to implement some aspects of a key-value store (namely read and write) which does it using a distributed architecture.
 Following the CAP theorem it can use a CA approach (two-phase commit), an AP approach (sloppy quorums) or a CP approach (majority quorums).
 Based on the environment variable MODE it will select the operating mode.